nkabbara/nkabbara.github.io/books/how-to-read-a-book.md

 _All that follow are suggestions._

-* Using Kindle Oasis, we can adapt author's suggestion of taking notes.
+* Using Kindle Scribe, we can adapt author's suggestion of taking notes.
 * When you want to read a book again, it's preferable to save all previous notes, delete them and start taking notes over again.
 Otherwise, former notes will be in your way and distraction from your next reading.

+The headings below are suggestions, but what I'm actually doing (using kindle scribe as of 2025-03-06) is the following:

+I'm underlining (not highlighting) terms and propositions and arguments.
+I'm highlighting forceful or insightful statements.

+I'm taking notes in the margine panel to refine things using my own words.
+I'm taking specific notes over a word or highlight for something more contextual.
+At the end of every chapter, I can look over my notes and write the conclusion of what main arguments or points where made.

+Once I'm set on a method, I'll update the headings below to match.

 ### Inspectional/Structural